 #1.
-Remember your position.
+REMEMBER our position.
 We are not our misfortune.
 Our hope and security lies in our position in Christ Jesus.
 In Christ, we are heirs of God and therefore, the object of His love.
 Therefore, in spite of misfortune, we stand firm on God’s promises and His power (Eph.
 1:19).

 #2.
-Reframe your situation.
+REFRAME our situation.
 We are not blind to misfortune but we know who controls all circumstances.
 Nothing happens to us that does not first pass God’s examination.
 Reframing begins with accepting God’s sovereign rule over our lives (2 Cor.
 4:8-9).

 #3.
-Recast your response.
+RECAST our response.
 Recasting is accomplished by trusting God and looking for ways to transform misfortune into opportunities that enrich our spiritual life.
 These opportunities may be more time in personal witnessing, intercessory prayer, fasting, and Bible meditation.
 We respond with confidence times of misfortune because we are assured of who will be with us until the end (1 John 4:4).

 The next time you have a “life happens moment”, read Ecclesiastes 9:11.
 Better yet, commit to memorizing this scripture for future reference.
 Why?
 Because life happens!